 This week in our joint pain series, we are going to take a closer look at the joints in our hands and fingers.
 Last time, we looked at everything you need to know about knee pain.
 As with the knees, this is another area where people have aches and stiffness due to arthritis.
 We will go over the most common causes of joint pain in hands and fingers, as well as specific exercises that can help reduce any stiffness and swelling you may experience.

 Common Causes of Joint Pain in Hands and Fingers

-There are several common causes of feeling pain in your hands and fingers.
+There are several common causes of feeling stiffness in your hands and fingers.
 If those are giving you pain, one of these is likely to be the culprit.

 Sprains and Strains

 Dislocated finger joints happen when bones in your fingers are not aligned the way they should be.
-This results in requiring a medical professional to fix them back into their rightful locations.
+This results in requiring a medical professional to fix them back to their rightful locations.

 Fractures and Breaks

 When you fracture or break one, or several, fingers, you are causing an injury near where the joints are.
 This can cause excruciating soreness whenever you attempt to use and move your fingers.
 Joint pain, feeling more numb, and being unable to use your fingers for everyday tasks are common symptoms.